mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "Liffa," I said in response.
 "Liffa is coming home!"

-"Jesse," Pomri had a smirk on her face, "That bastard always had an eye for hae."
+"Jathi," Pomri had a smirk on her face, "That bastard always had an eye for hae."

 "You don't suppose that was the message, do you?"
 I asked.